epfl-ada-2018/ada007project/README.md

 # Title
-Title: **Analysis on Healthy product on Amazon**
+Title: **Analysis on products realatd to health on Amazon**

 Team members: Liang Yueran, Luo Yaxiong, Xia Shengzhao

 # Abstract
-Abstract：
 Improving health condition is an indispensable part of society improvement.
-In this project, we focus on the Amazon product data to draw conclusions about promoting health.
-Our goal is analyze popularity of products related to physical health from different points of views, such as providing a visualization of data to show the changing trend of amount of reviews,  comparing average rating of the products.
-We hope to give people an insight of how these health related products influence people’s life.
-Are them become more important for people?
-Or people are losing the interest of those kinds of products.
-Morever, good recommendations are essential for promoting health related products for people who are interested in them.
-We hope to combine rating, sentiment analysis of the review and other useful features of data to make give a reasonable recommendations.
+In this project, we focus on the Amazon product data to draw a conclusion on how to promote a healthy style.
+Our goal is to analyze the popularity of products related to physical health from different points of views, such as providing a visualization of data to show the changing trend of amount of reviews,  comparing average rating of the products.
+We hope to give people an insight of how these products influence people’s life.
+Are they becoming more and more important or are they losing the interest of these kinds of products?
+Morever, good recommendations are essential to promote these products for people interested in them.
+By combining rating, sentiment analysis of the review and other useful features of data, we also want to make a reasonable recommendations.

 # Research questions

+* How to define the popularity of healthy product specifically?

 * What's the most popular Healthy product?
-How rating varies between different categories?
+How the average of rating varies between different categories?

-* How the ratings of helathy product change and how the people rate for different healthy product?
+* How the ratings of healthy product change and how people rate for different healthy products?

-* what is the keywords in review for several popular healthy product?
+* what are the keywords in review for several popular healthy products?

-*
+* How to combine the serveral features of data to give recommendations (based on the ratings, based on the review) ?

 # Dataset